-Generative AI Workshops
+Generative AI Initiatives and Workshops

-Length: 45 min (30 min overview + 15 min Q&A) · Applied Workshop
+Length: 45 min (20 min overview + 20 min guided exploration + 5 min Q&A) · Applied Lab

 This hands-on session introduces Google’s new AI features in Gemini and NotebookLM.
-Faculty will see demos and experiment with practical applications for teaching, research, and productivity, and leave with strategies to integrate these tools into their practice.
+Faculty will see demos and experiment with practical applications for teaching, research, and productivity, and leave with ideas to integrate these tools into their practice.

 Explore how generative AI can be used to produce visuals, video, and sound.
 Faculty will gain exposure to tools and workflows that support experimentation in studio and media-based courses.
 Discussion will include authorship, originality, and creative process.